 Troops from the first Fort Buchanan built it in May 1860 at the San Pedro River’s confluence and Aravaipa Creek.
 Its purpose was to protect area settlers and emigrants against hostile Indians and was first called Fort Arivaypa.
 Still, it was soon changed to Fort Breckinridge, in honor of Vice President John C. Breckenridge.
 In February 1861, Fort Breckinridge troops reinforced Fort Buchanan troops during the Bascom Affair’s hostilities at Fort Bowie.

 In July 1861, after the Civil War outbreak, the area faced a Confederate invasion from Texas.
-The Army abandoned and burned Fort Breckinridge and other southern Arizona posts to keep them out of Confederate hands.
+The Army abandoned and burned Fort Breckinridge and other southern Arizona posts to keep them from Confederate hands.

-In May 1862, the fort was rebuilt by the California Volunteers and renamed Camp Stanford for Governor Leland Stanford of California.
-However, a few months later, in October, it was renamed back to Fort Breckenridge.
+In May 1862, the California Volunteers rebuilt the fort and renamed it Camp Stanford for Governor Leland Stanford of California.
+However, a few months later, it was renamed back to Fort Breckenridge in October.
 Federal forces again destroyed the post in July 1865 to keep supplies out of Confederate hands.

 With the Civil War over and Indian attacks increasing, the fort was again rebuilt in November 1865 by the 2nd California Infantry.
 This time, it was named Fort Grant in honor of Union hero General Ulysses S. Grant.
 Regular troops replaced the California Volunteers in March 1866.

-Later that year, the post was destroyed again, this time by flooding.
+Later that year, the post was destroyed again by flooding.
 The troops then moved to an upper terrace on the San Pedro River’s east bank, and the fort was re-designated as a camp rather than a fort.
 The troops were kept busy fighting hostile Apache, who were prone to making raids on area settlers.

 A temporary Indian Reservation was then established near Camp Grant, but in 1872, it was moved to San Carlos.
 Afterward, a new Fort Grant was established at Mount Graham’s base, which was more strategically located to fight the still hostile Apache.
 Old Camp Grant was abandoned in March 1873.

-Today’s site is situated near the Aravaipa Campus of the Central Arizona Community College between the towns of Mammoth and Winkelman on Arizona State Route 77.
+Today’s site is situated near the Aravaipa Campus of the Central Arizona Community College between Mammoth and Winkelman on Arizona State Route 77.
 There are no remains.